 No, our supporters, volunteers, staff, children and their families span all beliefs and backgrounds.
 And we all share the same goal: breaking the cycle of poverty.

 First, we love people who do their homework, especially when it comes to how they spend their giving dollars.
-In 2016, 90% of our total expenses supported the programs and activities that help our kids.
-We work hard to keep our overhead costs low, so that our kids can have as many benefits as possible.
+In 2021, 82% of our total operating expenses supported the programs and activities that help our children and youth.
+We work hard to keep our overhead costs low, so that our children can have as many benefits as possible.

 Great question.
 We have short and long answers below.

-Short answer: No, we don’t give funds directly to the kids, but your support is invested directly into programs that impact your kids' future.
+Short answer: No, we don’t give funds directly to the children, but your support is invested directly into programs that impact your child's future.

-Long answer: Your giving dollars ensure our kids have access to our community centers, as well as caring local staff and volunteers.
+Long answer: Your giving dollars ensure sponsored children have access to community centers, as well as caring local staff and volunteers.

-In 2016, we're adapting how we deliver our programs so that each country can deliver better, more customized support to our kids.
+We deliver our programs so that each country can deliver better, more customized support to our children.
 Our mission is that every child graduates from our program healthy, educated, employed and empowered to break the cycle of poverty.

 P.S.
 Many sponsors also choose to give extra gifts to their child’s family, which works a little differently.

 We take a lot of security steps to ensure your donations are safe and support programs that deliver the most impact.
 For starters, your donation is directly deposited into the bank, which means the donations are handled in a secure and professional way from the moment they are received.
-We also have independent CPA firms that audit each agency twice a year.
+We also have independent CPA firms audit each agency every year.
 Plus, we do our own internal agency audits annually.
 To top it off, you can visit our community centers and see for yourself how your impact directly benefits the kids!
-(Have other questions?
-Just ask!)

 We look at areas with the highest concentration of poverty, usually urban slum communities.
 Using government data and statistics, we identify major cities and then seek to understand what the need is and what other services are offered in those communities.